chevcast/shotgun/README.md

 > $ topic 123
 > [displays topic content]
 > $ help topic
 > [displays help for the topic command]
 > $ -r
 > Please enter your reply.

 Notice how the user was able to run the 'help' command after the 'topic 123' context was set.
 When the 'help' command finished the user was still able to supply just the '-r' because the context was still active.
-The default 'clear' command resets the active context but if you do need to clear the active context anywhere else in your command modules then you can run the following helper:
+The default 'clear' command resets the active context but if you need to clear the active context manually anywhere else in your command modules then you can run the following helper function:

     this.resetContext();

+I usually use this helper if I'm clearing the display from another command.
+The included 'clear' command module already does this, but sometimes other command modules I write will also clear the screen.
+For example, I wrote an 'about.js' command module that displays several paragraphs of text.
+I don't want to simply append all that text to whatever else is already in the user's current display so I made my 'about' command set `this.clearDisplay = true;`.
+Now let's say that the user had executed 'topic 123' and is currently viewing the topic body.
+Now say the user decides to execute the 'about' command.
+The command clears the display so the topic body is no longer visible.
+From the user's perspective it wouldn't make sense at this point for '-r' to allow the user to reply to topic 123.
+There may be exceptions, but anytime the display is cleared it makes sense to also reset any command contexts.